siberiacancode/reactuse/docs/index.md

 - title: useDidUpdate
   details: Hook that behaves like useEffect, but skips the effect on the initial render
   link: /functions/hooks/useDidUpdate
+- title: useDocumentEvent
+  details: Hook attaches an event listener to the document object for the specified event
+  link: /functions/hooks/useDocumentEvent
 - title: useDocumentTitle
   details: Hook that manages the document title and allows updating it
   link: /functions/hooks/useDocumentTitle